Bikeman868/Prius/README.md

 1. Defines two database connections, one to SqlServer and one to MySQL.
 I left the connection strings blank to keep the example simple.
 2. Defines a 'primary' fallback policy that will fall over to the backup server for 1 minute if more than 20% of database requests error or timeout.
 3. Defines a 'backup' fallback policy that will not fail over even when the error rate is 100%.
-4. Defines a 'users' repository that uses Microsoft SQL server, but fails over to MySQL if SQL Server is failing.
+4. Defines a 'users' repository that uses Microsoft SQL server, but fails over to MySQL if SQL Server is slow or unavailable.

 > Note that because the code you write in your application is identical for all databases, it is possible for Prius to fall back from SQL Server to MySQL.

 > Note that for this to work, SQL Server and MySQL must contain all the same stored procedures.

-> Note that when you call the `Create()` method of IContextFactory, it is the name of the repository that you pass.
+> Note that when you call the `Create()` method of `IContextFactory`, it is the name of the repository that you pass.
 In this example `_contextFactory.Create("users");`